Indoor Air Purifier Technology 101

 Step 2 - is to determine the size of the space(s) you want to protect.
 By identifying space size, it's easier to determine which unit will provide the best CADR.

-Step 3 - is to determine which features and air purification technologies are most important.
+Step 3 - is to determine which features and air purifier technologies are most important.
 Depending on the size and use of space and potential indoor air quality problems, different features may be necessary.
-By working with one of our knowledgeable indoor air quality specialists, we can guide you through the decision process and provide unrivaled customized air purification solutions.
+By working with one of our knowledgeable indoor air quality specialists, we can guide you through the decision process and provide unrivaled customized air purifier solutions.

 Uncertain where to begin with an IAQ or disinfection solution for your business, school, or facility?